Careers

 What the job entails

 A career at HM Inspectorate of Probation is varied and challenging.
-As an inspector or assistant inspector, you will be part of a team working to improve probation and youth offending services through professional and rigorous assessment.
+As an inspector or assistant inspector, you will be part of a team working to improve probation and youth justice services through professional and rigorous assessment.

 You will help us to build up a picture of each service by conducting interviews and focus groups with senior leaders, staff and service users; analysing samples of cases and other sources of data; and writing/contributing to inspection reports.
 You will also have the opportunity to contribute to thematic inspections that address key national issues.